PKUFlyingPig/Self-learning-Computer-Science/README.md

 In the fall 2020, the authors of this wonderful book (A Top Down Approach) released his teaching videos online which you can use to supplement your learning.
 In its labs, you will use wireshark to catch real network packet to understand how each protocol works.

-The stanford course is much harder and you can also find its teaching videos on Youtube or Bilibili.
+The Stanford course is much harder and you can also find its teaching videos on Youtube or Bilibili.
 In its labs you will implement the TCP, Network Interface, IP routing and put them together to talk with other peers on the Internet.
 Sounds cool right? (a sad story: the labs are time-consuming, personally I spent 5-6 hours per lab on average).

 Here is the picture of what you will implement in CS144 labs :